 - Furthermore, engagement in nonacademic activities has been shown to increase confidence in children between the ages of 11 and 14.

-Conclusion Transition Words
+Conclusion Transition Words for Essays

 Conclusion words help signal to the reader that you are coming to the end of your essay.
 A strong conclusion paragraph will begin with a clear conclusion word or phrase that will help to sum up your overall points.
 Here are some of the most common conclusion words and phrases, followed by examples: